WeatherXM/smart-contracts/docs/merkle_tree.md

 ## Theory

-The naive approach of holding no state on-chain and distributing tokens to every recipient in a loop comes with a couple of drawbacks, such as scaling issues, difficulty to reason about individual payments and uncontrolled gas fees to name a few.
+The naive approach of holding no state on-chain and distributing tokens to every recipient in a loop comes with a couple of drawbacks, such as scaling issues, difficulty to reason about individual payments, and uncontrolled gas fees to name a few.
 A more extensive list is presented in the following tables.
 An alternative way is to utilize a Merkle tree data structure to store data on-chain, an approach that comes with the following benefits:

 - Total freedom to choose what kind of data is stored on-chain
-- Independent withdraw transactions per recipient whenever he chooses
+- Independent claim transactions per recipient whenever they choose
 - Constant gas cost for reward allocation (independent of recipient number)
-- Any amount from the allocated tokens can be transferred to the recipients’ wallets by their request
+- Any amount from the allocated tokens can be transferred to the recipients’ wallets at their request
-- All withdrawing operations are atomic transactions which leads to better traceability from on chain data
+- All claiming operations are atomic transactions which leads to better traceability from on-chain data

 #### Naive Approach